top of page

 Their manufacturing process cooks the grains at lower temperatures for longer time periods than most regular grain based dog foods.
 They are therefore more easily digestible because they are cooked more thoroughly.

 If you're looking for the best grain free dry food on the UK market, why not take a closer look at cold pressed.
-We compare 3 companies using this innovative technique - Walker & Drake, Forthglade and Wilsons Unleashing the Goodness: Best Cold Pressed Dog Foods Revealed
+We compare 4 companies using this innovative technique - Wild, Walker & Drake, Forthglade and Wilsons in - Unleashing the Goodness: Best Dry Dog Foods

 We test and review four of the best raw dog foods in the UK